G. C. Chandrashekhar

 Gangur Cheluvegowda Chandrashekhar is an Indian politician from the Indian National Congress.
 He is also a member of the Rajya Sabha for Karnataka.
 He took oath in Kannada which was praised by Vice President of India.

-Chandrashekhar is currently Member of Parliament in Rajya Sabha and Vice President at KPCC and has served as the Chairman of the Karnataka Urban Water Supply Board.
+Chandrashekhar is currently Member of Parliament in Rajya Sabha and Working President at Karnataka Pradesh Congress Committee (KPCC) and has served as the Chairman of the Karnataka Urban Water Supply Board.
 Prior to that he has served as a General Secretary and spokesperson for the Karnataka Pradesh Congress Committee.
 He has also served as political secretary to G. Parameshwara, the President of the Karnataka Pradesh Congress Committee.
 He has also served as Chairman for the Sarva Shiksha Abhiyan.

 Early life and education

 Chandrashekhar is from a small village, Ganguru, situated in Hassan District, Karnataka, India.
 He studied Public Administration at the Government College, Hassan in 1985 obtaining a Master of Arts degree in Public Administration.

 Career

 Chandrashekhar was the Chairman of Karnataka Urban Water Supply Board.
 Prior to that, he served as a General Secretary and spokesperson for the Karnataka Pradesh Congress Committee and as the political secretary to Karnataka Pradesh Congress Committee president, G. Parameshwara.